EtienneCmb/visbrain/docs/sleep.rst

 * **Hypnogram**
     * Load, edit and save
     * Real-time computation of sleep statistics
-    * Export the hypnogram as a color or black-and-white traditional figure
+    * Export high-quality hypnogram figure
 * **Semi-automatic detection and signal processing functions**
     * Implemented methods : sleep spindles, K-complexes, slow waves, rapid eye movements, muscle twitches and peak detection (*each detection comes with additional and controllable parameters*)
     * Can be performed either on single or multiple channels